 Prevent toenail injuries like this by choosing shoes with plenty of room at the front, and lacing them more tightly across the instep when you run hills.
 Keep your toenails trimmed, and use moisture-wicking socks to keep sweaty feet from sliding around in your shoes.
 Unless it is unbearably painful, no treatment is needed for a black toenail.
 If you can’t function because of the discomfort, come in to Abbott Foot & Ankle Clinic and we can drain the blister for you, relieving the pressure and the pain.
 Chiropodist Tony Abbott loves running and has the expertise to deal with all types of running injuries.

 A note: if you notice a black spot under your nail but you haven’t injured it, be sure to let us examine it to rule out a form of skin cancer called melanoma, which can spread and become deadly.

 Brittle Toenails that Split and Peel

 It seem counterintuitive, but too much water can actually make your nails dry.
 If your feet are in the water a lot or are exposed to harsh chemicals (chlorinated pools, for example), the nails can be damaged.
 Strong soaps and other chemicals like polish removers can do the same.
 You can prevent this type of problem by limiting exposure and using lotion to keep the nail tissue in good shape.
-Brittle nails can also be a symptom of a fungal infection, so if you are concerned, nip it in the bud early with a visit to our office.
+Brittle nails can also be a symptom of an infection, so if you are concerned, nip it in the bud early with a visit to our office.

 Nails that Separate from the Nail Bed